Содержание:

 System.Diagnostics.Debug.Assert(n > 0); |

-) times larger than those already printed, but they are not printed.
+1. Use three queues that store numbers that are 2 (3, 5) times larger than those already printed, but they are not printed.

 Queue<int> Two = new Queue<int>(); Queue<int> Three = new Queue<int>(); Queue<int> Five = new Queue<int>(); |